Are you considering moving your store from Shopify to WooCommerce?

 View even more examples in the WooCommerce Showcase.

 When it comes to designing your eCommerce site, the integration between WordPress and WooCommerce provides a big benefit.
-Thanks to Gutenberg, WordPress’ free page builder, you can create virtually any design you want for landing pages, blog posts, categories, and more.
+Thanks to the free WordPress block editor, you can create virtually any design you want for landing pages, blog posts, categories, and more.
 Add elements like text, images, videos, galleries, and columns (to name just a few) in a couple of clicks without needing to know any code or hire a developer.

 There are also endless website themes that range from customizable designs to drag-and-drop layouts for niche stores.
-Block Shop, for example, was designed specifically for WooCommerce and Gutenberg, and helps you align your online store with your brand’s style.
+Block Shop, for example, was designed specifically for WooCommerce, and helps you align your online store with your brand’s style.